faisal1729/postmortem-cooling-surrogate/README.md

 ## Acknowledgements

 This work was carried out within the Computational Anatomy and Physiology group at the Zuse Institute Berlin (ZIB), under the supervision of Dr. Martin Weiser.
-I am grateful for the time, guidance, and access to the Kaskade FE pipeline that made the surrogate study possible, and for the forensic data shared by Berlin Charité under the corresponding data-protection agreement.
+I am grateful for the time, guidance, and access to the Kaskade FE pipeline that made the surrogate study possible, and for the forensic data shared by UniversitätKlinikum Jena under the corresponding data-protection agreement.